 I would often tell myself, “I’ll just close my eyes for one more minute.”

 However, as I become more mindful about my health and lifestyle, the more I saw the benefits of getting up early.
-Moreover, mornings are when you have the most precious focus, creative energy and capacity to learn, think and create.
+Moreover, mornings are when you have the most precious focus, creative energy, and capacity to learn, think and create.

 It’s that easy, you don’t find time, you make it.

-You always have a choice to use it on yourself and your work you love or spend it on a daily mindless routine like commuting, consuming news, dealing with daily errands, and working in a job you hate.
+You always have a choice to use it on yourself and the work you love or spend it on a daily mindless routine like commuting, consuming news, dealing with daily errands, and working in a job you hate.

 I don’t have time for it.

 This is one of the most common excuses I hear people say to me when I ask them why they don’t exercise, why they don’t write, or why they don’t build a business.
 But the fact is, you have time, I have time, and Barack Obama has time.
 We all have time.
-And just to remind you, we all have 24 hours a day no matter where you live, how much money you make, or how successful you are.
-You have the same amount of time as everyone else.
+And to remind you, we all have 24 hours a day no matter where you live, how much money you make, or how successful you are.
+So you have the same amount of time as everyone else.